Risk Score

 How the Score Works

-The risk score is a weighted composite of multiple independent risk models that run in parallel:
+The risk score is a weighted composite of multiple independent risk models that run in parallel, analyzing dimensions including liquidation proximity, statistical loss estimates, market liquidity, funding costs, and position crowding.

 When multiple risk factors are elevated simultaneously, the score increases non-linearly to reflect compounding risk.
 For example, high leverage combined with a thin order book is more dangerous than either condition alone.